Classes & curriculum

 The curriculum is topic-based to ensure that pupils can become immersed in their learning.
 A class 'Learning Journey' is provided to parents each term so that they can see what their children will be learning about and to give ideas of how they can become involved.
 Outdoor learning is encouraged and pupils enjoy the freedom of extensive grounds where they can explore the environment and experience the sheer joy of running and playing in a safe environment.

-Music has become established in the school with every Year 3/4 pupil receiving an hour's free tuition each week from a member of the West Sussex music team who teaches woodwind.
-Extracurriculuar drumming, brass and guitar lessons are also available.
+Music has become established in the school with every Year 4, 5 and 6 pupil receiving an hour's free tuition each week from a member of the West Sussex music team who teaches woodwind.
+Extra-curriculuar drumming, brass and guitar lessons are also available.

-Local visits and visitors to the school are arranged to enhance topic work and during 2015/16 we visited Lordington Lavender, Chichester Cathedral, Chichester Harbour and Cobnor Activities Centre.
+Local visits and visitors to the school are arranged to enhance topic work and over the past 2 years, we visited Lordington Lavender, Chichester Cathedral, Chichester Harbour, Winchester Science Centre and Cobnor Activities Centre.

 French is taught weekly to both Key Stage 1 and 2 pupils and other languages are introduced into topic work when appropriate.